Abortion ruling prompts variety of reactions from states

 Political control: Both legislative chambers are controlled by Republicans, who regularly pass abortion restrictions that for the past eight sessions have been quickly signed by Republican Gov. Doug Ducey, an abortion opponent.

-Background: Arizona law allows abortion through about 22 weeks, but the Legislature passed a 15-week abortion ban in March mirroring the Mississippi law that was contested before the U.S. Supreme Court.
-It will take effect 90 days after the Legislature adjourns, which it did Saturday.
+Background: Arizona law allows abortion through about 22 weeks, but the Legislature passed a 15-week abortion ban in March mirroring the Mississippi law that was contested before the Supreme Court.
+It was to take effect 90 days after the Legislature adjourned on June 24.
 Current restrictions include bans on abortions because of gender and a 2021 law that makes it a felony for a doctor to terminate a pregnancy because the child has a survivable genetic abnormality.
 Arizona also has a pre-statehood law still on the books that would ban all abortions, although it has not been enforced since Roe was decided.

 Effect of Supreme Court ruling: Ducey has argued in media interviews that the law he signed in late March takes precedence over the total ban that remains on the books.
 But the law he signed specifically says it does not overrule the total abortion ban in place for more than 100 years.
 Ducey is term-limited and leaves office in January.
-Abortion providers across the state stopped all procedures after the court ruled Friday because of concerns that the pre-Roe ban could put doctors, nurses and other providers at risk of prosecution.
+Abortion providers across the state stopped all procedures after the court ruled because of concerns that the pre-Roe ban could put doctors, nurses and other providers at risk of prosecution.
+Republican state Attorney General Mark Brnovich said on June 30 that the pre-statehood law could be enforced, putting him at odds with the Republican governor.
+Brnovich said he would seek to remove an injunction in place since shortly after 1973′s Roe decision.
+Also on June 30, the U.S. Supreme Court allowed Arizona to enforce a ban on abortions done solely because the fetus has a genetic abnormality.
+A federal judge blocked that part of the 2021 Arizona law last year, saying it was unconstitutionally vague, but will now have to reconsider that decision.
+He’s also being asked again to block a “personhood” provision that grants rights to eggs and fetuses, which medical providers worry could be used to bring various charges for harming an unborn child.

 What’s next: Abortion-rights supporters in Arizona have launched a long-shot bid to enshrine the right to abortion in the state constitution.
 Rolled out weeks after the draft U.S. Supreme Court decision showing Roe could be overturned was leaked, backers must collect more than 356,000 signatures by July 7 to get the initiative on the November ballot.
 Voters would then be able to decide.